kc1r74p/autorender/docs/README.md

 * utilizing nodejs-canvas and ffmpeg for most parts
 * small codebase
 * can be used in a CI/CD for auto ingressing of new files
+* if required this app can also be put into a docker container for removing setup steps

 #### How to build:
 * `git clone https://github.com/kc1r74p/autorender.git`